riking/AutoDelete/DATA_QUESTIONNAIRE.md

 See earlier answers for detailed descriptions.

+ - Volatile: Only ever stored in RAM.
+Fetched from the canonical data source on every process restart.
+ - Ephermal: Only ever stored in RAM.
+Outlives a bot process but not a machine reboot.
+ - Rotated: Written to disk or tmpfiles and cleaned up on a regular basis.
+ - Durable: Written to disk and expected to survive a machine reboot.
+Subject to disaster recovery plans.

 Message IDs, etc: Volatile, process lifetime
 Log lines: Ephermal, <15 days
 Structured logging: Rotated, <15 days [Aspirational.
-Current: Ephermal]
+Current: Volatile]
 @-mention content: Rotated, <15 days [Aspirational.
 Current: 'Log lines']
 Metrics: Durable, <18 months
 Configuration: Durable, indefinite